National Lok Adalat 2025 to Clear Pending Traffic Challan

 Conclusion

-Let’s be honest, most of us don’t have the time or patience to deal with repeated court dates, missing Virtual Court listings, or long queues at Lok Adalat.
-Although the rules are simple, the process often isn’t.
-Once you know which challans qualify and how reductions are usually given, settling them becomes far easier.
+Most of us don’t have the time or patience to deal with repeated court dates, missing Virtual Court listings, or long queues at Lok Adalat.
+Although the rules are simple, the process isn’t.

 FAQs